Pol-Btr/pol-btr.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to the first day of the rest of your life

-You can use the [editor on GitHub](https://github.com/Pol-Btr/pol-btr.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Hi everybody, this is my portfolio as you can read in the title and in the subtitle.
+My name is Pol, as you can also read in the title and in the subtitle.
+Maybe you are asking yourself why i'm writing, don't look to me for answers, i don't know.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.